Marcelele-0/miramind/miramind.md

 Transcribes an audio file and detects the language of the transcript.

-Args:
+**Arguments**:

-    file_path (str): Path to the audio file to be transcribed.
+- `file_path` _str_ - Path to the audio file to be transcribed.

-Returns:
+**Returns**:

   dict[str, str]: A dictionary containing the detected language and the transcribed text.
   Keys are:
   - 'language': The detected language (e.g., 'english', 'german').
   - 'transcript': The transcribed text from the audio.

 <a id="miramind.audio.stt.stt_class.LinearListeningSTT"></a>